jchester/bobotw/README.md

 Let me tell you.
 It was wonderful.

-Dumb forms.
+Dumb `<form>`s.
 Why?
 Because the backend is fast enough that it looks instant.
 Dumb server-side rendering.
 Why?
 Because the backend is fast enough that it looks instant.
 Dumb simple slow friendly Ruby code.
 Why?
 Because computers are somewhere between a bajillion and a hojillion times faster than they were when I first rented at VPS (in 2007, as it so happens).
-`<form>` tags.
 Hyperlinks.
 Tiny data.
 Total network traffic under 200k per page.
 Two threads for two cores.
 It was enough.

 I even eschewed HTMX.
 I bought the book!
 It's great, it made me feel hopeful, I want to use it someday.
 But I just ... didn't need it.
 This is a dumb simple site.
 The interactive vibe is an illusion bred by being simple and light and dumb.